GitHubSecurityLab/codeql-zero-to-hero/README.md

-# CodeQL Zero To Hero challenge
+# CodeQL Zero To Hero challenges

-Instructions:
-1. Fork this repository
-2. Go to
+This repository contains challenges for the CodeQL Zero to Hero blog post series.